The Carpal Solution is FDA registered and made in a FDA registered facility.

 • In best case scenarios patients have no complications and immediately find relief of all of their Carpal Tunnel Symptoms.

-• In best case scenarios patients begin doing things with their hands within a week or two and are fully functional for normal activities within three to six weeks.
+• In best case scenarios patients begin doing things with their hands within a week or two and are fully functional for normal activities within 3-6 weeks.
 Still, even though you might be feeling ready, care should be taken not to overdo it with intense activity with your hand until after 8 weeks to 10 weeks.
 Healing from the trauma of surgery takes time.

 • It is never pleasant to focus on the worst-case scenarios people can experience with Carpal Tunnel Surgery, however, with any surgical procedure you want to go into it with your eyes wide open, knowing the downside of what could potentially happen.
 It is good to know how to mitigate the negative aspects, if possible, or reconsider the course of action given the potential consequences.

-• So, the worst-case scenario is your symptoms can become much worse post-surgery due to the formation of scar tissue after the procedure which puts more pressure on the Median Nerve after surgery than was experienced before.
+So, the worst-case scenario is your symptoms can become much worse post-surgery due to the formation of scar tissue after the procedure.
+This puts more pressure on the Median Nerve after surgery than was experienced before.

 How long does pain last after carpal tunnel surgery?